-- 5.B.8 For Emission Points AA-012 and AA-013, the permittee shall keep the following records: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ. - (b) Records of the occurrence and duration (in hours) of each malfunction of an engine or hour meter. - (c) Records of actions taken during periods of malfunction to minimize emissions, including corrective actions to restore a malfunctioning engine or hour meter to its normal manner of operation. - (d) Records of the maintenance conducted on each engine in order to demonstrate the engines were operated and maintained in accordance to the maintenance plan.
+- 5.B.12 For Emission Points AA-005 and AA-006, the permittee shall keep the following records: - (a) A copy of each notification and report submitted to comply with Subpart ZZZZ; - (b) Records of the occurrence and duration of each malfunction of the engine or hour meter; - (c) Records of any actions taken during periods of malfunction to minimize emissions, including corrective actions to restore a malfunctioning engine or hour meter to its normal manner of operation; and - (d) Records of the maintenance conducted on the engine in order to demonstrate the engine was operated and maintained in accordance with the maintenance plan.

-The permittee shall keep these records in a form suitable and readily available for expeditious review.
-Each record shall be kept for a period of five (5) years following the date of each occurrence, measurement, maintenance, corrective action, report, or record.
-These records may be kept in a hard copy or electronic format.
+All records shall be in a form suitable and ready for expeditious review for a period of five (5) years after the date of each occurrence, measurement, maintenance, corrective action, report, or record.
+These records may be kept in an electronic or hard copy format.